fusioncharts/dev_centre_docs/getting-started/java/your-first-chart-using-java.md

 In this step, we will create an instance of the chart type as `angularGauge`, set the width and height (in pixels or %), and finally specify the data for the chart as a string.

-To create the instance of the chart follow the code below:
+To create the instance of the chart, follow the code below:

 ```jsp
 // Create gauge instance